CircuitSetup/Remote/FUTABA.md

 ![part5](img/htof5.jpg)

-7) Pull out side parts
+7) Pull out side parts; the small switch panels can be pulled out of the side parts easily.

 ![part6](img/htof6.jpg)